adborroto/handwritten_digits_classification/README.md

-# handwritten_digits_classification
-Handwritten Digits Classification
+# Handwritten Digits Classification
+Simple digits classification

+Using a neural network in tensorflow and python for handwritten digits classification.